Lymphedema

 Primary lymphedemas

 Congenital lymphedema appears before age 2 years and is due to lymphatic aplasia or hypoplasia.
-Milroy disease is an autosomal dominant familial form of congenital lymphedema attributed to vascular endothelial growth factor receptor-3 (VEGFR-3) gene mutations and sometimes associated with cholestatic jaundice and edema or diarrhea due to a protein-losing enteropathy caused by intestinal lymphangiectasia (2).
+Milroy disease is an autosomal dominant familial form of congenital lymphedema, typically presenting with bilateral lower extremity edema, attributed to vascular endothelial growth factor receptor-3 (VEGFR-3) gene mutations(4).
+Other manifestations of Milroy disease include large veins in the lower leg, dysplastic toenails, and hydroceles in males.
+Intestinal lymphangiectasia with a protein-losing enteropathy, diarrhea, and cholestasis is less common.

 Lymphedema tarda occurs after age 35 years.
 Familial and sporadic forms exist; the genetic basis of both is unknown.
 Clinical findings are similar to those of lymphedema praecox but may be less severe.

-Lymphedema is prominent in some other genetic syndromes, including
+Lymphedema is prominent in some other genetic syndromes, including:

 • Turner syndrome